DUI Lawyer Salt Lake City, UT

 Pretrial

 You should have a pretrial conference a few weeks after your arraignment.
-This is where your DUI attorney can work with the courts on your sentencing.
+This is where our DUI attorney can work with the courts on your sentencing.
 Some examples of this include offering up a community service sentence instead of jail time if jail time is a common sentence.

 A Rasmussen & Miner attorney can also advise you of what to do next.
 This includes whether you should plead guilty, go to trial, or ask for a plea bargain.